-Aetna considers erythropoietin therapy (e.g., EPO, Epogen [epoetin alfa], epoetin beta, Procrit, r-HuEPO) and darbepoietin alfa therapy (Aranesp) medically necessary when any of the following selection criteria is met (see Appendix for specific criteria):
+Aetna considers erythropoietin therapy (e.g., EPO, Epogen [epoetin alfa], Procrit, r-HuEPO) and darbepoietin alfa therapy (Aranesp) medically necessary when any of the following selection criteria is met (see Appendix for specific criteria):

-Aetna considers peginesatide (Omontys) medically necessary for the treatment of anemia in adults who are on dialysis due to chronic kidney disease (see appendix for specific criteria).
+Aetna considers methoxy polyethylene glycol-epoetin beta (Mircera) medically necessary for the treatment of anemia associated with chronic kidney disease in persons on dialysis and persons not on dialysis (see Appendix for specific criteria).

 Aetna considers sodium ferric gluconate complex in sucrose injection (Ferrlecit) medically necessary when used as a first line treatment of iron deficiency anemia in members undergoing chronic hemodialysis who are receiving supplemental erythropoietin or darbepoetin therapy.